 Q: What's the age range for girls skating with RCHC?

 A: The age range depends on which season we're in.
-For example, our House program last year (2018-19) was open to girls 5-16 (birth years 2011-2000).
-But the ages change for Fall and Winter season.
-Please click on the "Home" tab then use the drop down menu to see if your player is eligible to skate with us.
+For example, our House program last year (2018-19) was open to girls 5-19.
+Please click on the "Home" tab then select "2019-20 Season" to see if your player is eligible to skate with us.
 (Hope so!)

 Q: What if my daughter can’t skate?

 A: No biggie!
 Even the most accomplished hockey players started with bendy ankles and wobbly knees.
 And they fell down.
 A lot.
 Your player will too.
-But don’t worry ... that’s all part of learning to skate (plus she’ll be well padded in her hockey gear).
-Our fantastic on ice volunteers will help as well.
+But don’t worry ... that’s all part of Learn to Play Hockey program offered each fall.

 Q: What should I bring to the rink on the day of the event?

 A: If we gave you a smart looking' red jersey already, bring it!
 (If not, we'll provide it -- no worries!)
 Also bring a hairband if your skater has long hair and a water bottle marked with her name.
 For safety, mouth guards are required & can be purchased at any local sporting store as well as rink pro-shops.

 Q: What should my daughter wear under her hockey equipment?